ark1375/K-modem_Optimization/README.md

         Polygon pl = new Polygon();
         pl.readPolygonXML(path);
         ```
-    - Passing path directly to the constructor.<pre>
+    - Passing path directly to the constructor.
         ```java
         Polygon pl = new Polygon(path);
         ```